 - Foundation Certificate in Accounting

-After sitting the introductory certificate you’ll be qualified for a number of entry level roles, including accounts administrator, accounts assistant, payroll officer, sales ledger clerk and tax trainee.
-You can expect to earn a salary of between £9,600 and £25,000*.
+After sitting the introductory certificate you’ll be qualified for a number of entry level roles, including accounts administrator, accounts assistant, payroll officer, sales ledger clerk and tax trainee and could earn on average £20,000 a year.*

 - Advanced Diploma in Accounting

 After sitting an advanced qualification, you can consider careers such as assistant accountant, audit trainee, bookkeeper, credit controller and payroll supervisor and could earn on average £19,000 a year.*